Britain agrees deal for 60 million more Pfizer COVID-19 vaccines

-Britain will buy 60 million more doses of Pfizer/BioNTech's (PFE.N), COVID-19 vaccine, health minister Matt Hancock said in a deal that more than doubles the country's supply of the shot ahead of booster programme later this year.
+LONDON, April 28 (Reuters) - Britain will buy 60 million more doses of Pfizer/BioNTech’s COVID-19 vaccine, health minister Matt Hancock said in a deal that more than doubles the country’s supply of the shot ahead of booster programme later this year.

 Britain has now ordered a total of 100 million doses of the Pfizer vaccine, which is one of three COVID-19 shots being rolled out in the country at the moment.